stasson/vue-mdc-adapter/README.md

 Doc and Demo coming soon...

-In the mean time you can have a look at the [preview](https://stasson.github.io/vue-mdc-adapter/)
+In the meantime you can have a look at the [preview](https://stasson.github.io/vue-mdc-adapter)

 Or clone from [github](https://github.com/stasson/vue-mdc-adapter)